hpcleuven/VscDocumentation/source/leuven/genius_2_rocky.rst

 versions can be loaded by executing ``module avail cluster``.

-On the login nodes and inside a job environment, the correct version of the cluster will be loaded automatically.
+On the login nodes and inside a job environment, the correct version of the cluster module will be loaded automatically.
 This means that for these cases, you do not need to take any special action: the modules from the appropriate software stack will be the only ones available to you.
 As a result of this change, you do not need to do ``module use/unuse`` in your jobscripts.
 Such lines can be